ebensakyi/esicapps-web/README.md

    4. check paths  and block users if page is not accessible

 //// ***
-1. add searchval to export to xls
+////////////////////////

-1. Add pagination and filter to user,logs
+1. Save premises multiselects
-2. work on dashboard
+2. force new user to change password
-3. add search to user
+3. google data studio dashboard